-And when evening had come, because it was the Preparation Day, that is, the day before the Sabbath, Joseph of Arimathaea, a prominent council member, who was himself waiting for the reign of Elohim, came, boldly went in to Pilate and asked for the body of Yahusha.
+And now when the even was come, because it was the preparation, that is, the day before the sabbath, Joseph of Arimathaea, an honourable counseller, which also waited for the kingdom of Elohim, came, and went in boldly unto Pilate, and craved the body of Yeshua.
 Mark 15:43

 It may have been Joseph of Arimathaea’s personal tomb for him and his family to use in the future, which he gave up for Messiah.
 No doubt the Jewish leaders would have had His body buried in a place where criminals were placed, but He was laid in a rich man’s tomb which was worthy of the King.

 “And He was appointed a grave with the wrong, and with the rich at His death, because He had done no violence (wrong), nor was deceit in His mouth.”
 Isaiah 53:9

 The large round stone would have been rolled in the channel to cover the entrance and then sealed.
 (The wall had to be repaired.)
 The door sign says He is not here, for He is risen.